SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 you can trigger an :newTerm:`assertion` in your code to end code execution, and to provide an opportunity to debug the cause of the absent or invalid value.

-An assertion is a run-time check that some Boolean condition definitely equates to ``true``.
+An assertion is a runtime check that some Boolean condition definitely equates to ``true``.
 Literally put, an assertion “asserts” that a condition is true.
 You use an assertion to make sure that an essential condition is satisfied before executing any further code.